4 Lovasz-Erdős Local Lemma

 (Ai)1e(Δ+1)1Δ+1(ΔΔ+1)Δ=1Δ+1(11Δ+1)Δ1Δ+1AiAj(11Δ+1)

-Now we will see another proof of R(3,k)ck2(logk)2, in order to give some intuition as to what kind of situations are good for Local Lemma.
+Now we will see another proof of R(3,k)ck2(logk)2 (Theorem 3.1), in order to give some intuition as to what kind of situations are good for Local Lemma.
+Roughly speaking, it works well if your events are “weakly dependent”, or there are “not too many dependencies” among them.

-Proof of R(3,k)ck2(logk)2 using Local Lemma.
-Recall that it is enough to show that for sufficiently large n, there exists a triangle -free graph on n vertices with α(G)Cnlogn.
+Proof of R(3,k)ck2(logk)2 using Lopsided Local Lemma.
+Recall that it is enough to show that for sufficiently large n, there exists a triangle-free graph on n vertices with α(G)Cnlogn (this was the statement of Theorem 3.2).

 Set k=Cnlogn, and sample GG(n,p) where p=γn, with γ>0 is chosen later.